GuidoDipietro/doomsday-battle/README.md

     - Codes are 0, 5, 3, 1 for 0, 1, 2, 3 (mod 4)
 - **The "year"** (last 2 digits of the year number, i.e. for 1984 it is 84)
 - **The "year" divided by 4** (rounded down)
-- **Substract 1** if the year is a leap year, and if the month is January or February
+- **Subtract 1** if the year is a leap year, and if the month is January or February
     - Leap years are those which are a multiple of 4 and not of 100, or else, a multiple of 400

 Then, you take modulo 7 of all that, and you find the weekday as: